-To celebrate the 80th anniversary of the Stool 60, Artek is presenting a few special editions of the stool - with coloured seat surfaces as well as limited editions with different patterns from different artists.
+On the occasion of the 80th anniversary of the Stool 60 presents Artek some special editions of the stool - with colored lacquered seats, as well as limited editions with different patterns of different artists.

 |Questions about the product?||Contact us!|